Closed until Saturday, Schedule a callback

 With a lifetime mortgage there is no need to make monthly repayments.
 The loan and roll-up interest is repaid when the plan comes to an end – typically when you or the last remaining applicant pass away or move into long-term care.

-Equity release can be a useful source of funding during retirement but it's important that you understand the available options on offer and how they will impact your finances and your estate.
+Equity release can be a useful source of funding during retirement but it isn’t suitable for everyone and its important you understand all of the alternative options on offer and how they will impact your finances and your estate, to find the most suitable option for your circumstances.

 If you have more questions about what happens to equity release when someone dies or any other topic relating to equity release, please get in touch with our helpful advisers today or request a call back.
 They'll be happy to listen to your queries and share their expert insights.

-All our equity release advice relates to Key lifetime mortgages only - a loan secured against your home
+• All our equity release advice relates to lifetime mortgages - a loan secured against your home

 • Equity release will reduce your estate’s value and may affect your entitlement to means-tested benefits